 Commission and employment expenses if you were required to incur your own expenses while carrying out your employment responsibilities.
+Note eligible employees who worked from home in 2023 will be required to use the detailed method to claim home office expenses.
+The temporary flat rate method provided during the pandemic does not apply to the 2023 tax year.
 Also provide Form T2200 - Declaration of Conditions of Employment

-NEW FOR 2022 - Effective for 2022 and later years, tradespersons and apprentices in the construction industry may be able to claim a "labour mobility deduction" of up to \$4,000 per year for certain travel and relocation expenses incurred in connection with a temporary relocation.
+Effective for 2022 and later years, tradespersons and apprentices in the construction industry may be able to claim a "labour mobility deduction" of up to \$4,000 per year for certain travel and relocation expenses incurred in connection with a temporary relocation.